SomeWeekendReading/someweekendreading.github.io/quotes.md

 quoted in Ira Byock,
 [_The Best Care Possible: A Physician’s Quest to Transform Care Through the End of Life_](https://www.goodreads.com/book/show/12669445-the-best-care-possible) (Avery, 2012).
 Byock goes on to explain:
 "&hellip; broken femur that has healed is evidence that someone has taken time to stay with the one who fell, has bound up the wound, has carried the person to safety and has tended the person through recovery.
 Helping someone else through difficulty is where civilization starts.
 We are at our best when we serve others.
 Be civilized."

+"Men, like poets, rush 'into the middest', _in medias res_, when they are born; they also die _in mediis rebus_, and to make sense of their span they need fictive concords with origins and ends, such as give meaning to lives and to poems.
+The End they imagine will reflect their irreducibly intermediary preoccupations.
+They fear it, and as far as we can see have always done so; the End is a figure for their own deaths."
+&mdash; [Frank Kermode](https://en.wikipedia.org/wiki/Frank_Kermode), _The Sense of an Ending_

 ## The Index Invested Ones